cvandeplas/pystemon/README.md

 Monitoring tool for PasteBin-alike sites written in Python

 Copyleft AGPLv3 - Christophe Vandeplas - christophe@vandeplas.com
-Feel free to use the code, but please share the changes you've made
+Feel free to use the code, but please share the changes you've made by doing Pull Requests!

 Features:
 ---------